 “Try (Fill-In-The-Blank), It Works Miracles for My Arthritis!”

-Written by Seth on March 15, 2011
+Written on March 15, 2011 by Seth

 I’ve grown accustomed to a few things in this world.
 The first is the speed with which my body grows hair.
 It’s amazing.
 Also, more importantly, is the amount of unsolicited suggestions and feedback from people all around the world about remedies they have tried for their arthritis.
 It’s just as amazing.
 I hear things from people near and far – personal stories of being at their wit’s end and their last hope was to try…you name it.
 The far-fetched stuff is great, the not so far-fetched stuff is also interesting.

 But I do think people should also recognize that some forms of arthritis, like RA, AS, or other systemic autoimmune conditions, do irreversible damage to the joints.
 So alleviating the symptoms is only half the battle.